navillasa/storj-miniproxy/README.md

 ## Development Process

 #### Current Goals
-- Make it so that in testing, the `createBucket/` route creates a bucket with an ID that is accessible in the following `deleteBucket/` test.
- - Right now I'm getting 'Bad request' errors because I'm testing fake buckets and fake file names...
-Need an easier way to generate files/buckets whose IDs are accessible in testing.
  - Rewrite routes without the redundant endpoint names.
  - Write error handling in tests to increase branch coverage-- i.e. if file not found, expect error.
  - Fix Travis build error.